Written by Kathryn Eyring

 “No!
 I’m too old to start messing around with my phone like YOU do!

-Here are 5 Reasons to Learn to Text…
+5 Reasons Older Adults Should Learn to Text

 - Our brains thrive on novelty.
 If you don’t believe this, watch my interview with Teepa Snow, a leading dementia expert, who explains it.
-If someone says learning to text is too HARD, just say, “Mom, it’s good for you!
-Remember when you used to tell me to eat my spinach?
-Well, it’s kinda like that, only more for the brain.”
+It’s good to learn new things!

 - People may seem more polite.
 You’re more likely to get information like, “I’m running 5 minutes late” by text because a phone call takes 10 times longer to make!

 - You’ll be better informed.
 “Dad, Jim is out of surgery and the doctor said he did well!”
 There are some situations when you can be informed by text when a phone call just cannot be made.

 Although it has been 29 years since the first text was sent, some people need a little coaxing.
 Isn’t it time for YOU to learn to text?

 I want to know… What’s YOUR opinion on older adults texting?